Iamknownasfesal/iamknownasfesal/README.md

 # About Me
-I write stuff that actually matters, 10x dev, from 5 day prod to 10 day professional outputs.
+I write stuff that actually matters, 10x dev.

 - A Rustacean 🦀 and an enthusiast of Typescript.
 - Rewrites everything in r̷u̷s̷t tailwind